SubGrow/SubGrowSDK-iOS/README.md

 ```
 # ENGLISH

-Back To Subscription SDK is a framework that makes implementing in-app subscriptions in iOS.
+SubGrow SDK is a framework that makes implementing in-app subscriptions in iOS.
-First, you need to register in our site https://www.backtosub.jp
+First, you need to register in our site https://www.subgrow.jp

 What we do?

 ![workflow](https://user-images.githubusercontent.com/88994667/158531074-40c00ae0-79a6-4851-aaf7-25b90d86d4a4.png)

 # Requirements
-Back To Subscription SDK requires minimum iOS 12.3 and Swift version 5.0.
+SubGrow SDK requires minimum iOS 12.3 and Swift version 5.0.

 # Demo app
-You can install and test our Demo app and check how the service works, if you have any question, feel free to write to us info@backtosub.com
+You can install and test our Demo app and check how the service works, if you have any question, feel free to write to us info@subgrow.jp

 After installing demo app, you can subscribe in a subscription plan like 1 month plan for 5 min.
 To unsubscribe, you need to go settings on your iPhone→ profile→subscription →and unsubscribe there.